OpenRefine/OpenRefine/docs/docs/manual/reconciling.md

 You can alternatively insert the ID directly from the matched column using a GREL expression like `"http://vocab.getty.edu/" + cell.recon.match.id + ".json"` instead.

 Remember to set an appropriate throttle and to refer to the service documentation to ensure your compliance with their terms.
+See [the section about this operation](columnediting#add-column-by-fetching-urls) to learn more about common errors with this process.

 ## Keep all the suggestions made